adityabhattad2021/Gender-Classification-from-Thermal-Faces/paper.md

 ##### Future Scope
 Building upon these findings, several avenues warrant exploration.
 The development of larger, more diverse, and standardized thermal facial datasets encompassing varied demographics, environmental conditions, and occlusions remains critical for advancing the field and improving model generalization beyond the limitations seen across many studies, including ours.
 Investigating architectural enhancements, perhaps incorporating transformer-based modules for capturing long-range dependencies in thermal patterns or exploring more sophisticated multimodal fusion techniques (e.g., combining thermal with depth or near-infrared data in a privacy-preserving manner), could yield further performance gains, potentially exceeding the capabilities demonstrated by current CNN-based approaches like TH-SE-ResNet and those reviewed.
 Addressing the practical deployment challenges through model compression techniques (quantization, pruning) is essential for enabling real-time performance on edge devices, moving beyond the cloud-centric approach of Jalil et al. (2023) towards broader applicability.
 Finally, continued focus on fairness and bias mitigation across different demographic groups is crucial for the responsible development and deployment of thermal biometric systems.
 Extending the application of architectures like TH-SE-ResNet to related tasks such as age estimation or emotion recognition from thermal data also presents a promising direction for future research.

-## 6. Summary

-Gender classification is a fundamental task in computer vision, crucial for applications ranging from driver monitoring and video surveillance to human-computer interaction and retail analytics.
-While traditional systems rely on visible spectrum facial images, their performance deteriorates under variable lighting, shadows, occlusions, and other real-world challenges.
-This paper addresses these limitations by leveraging thermal facial imaging, which captures heat-based physiological patterns and remains robust in low-light and visually complex environments.

-Although thermal imaging offers clear benefits, its use in gender classification poses challenges due to lower resolution and a lack of detailed facial features compared to RGB images.
-To address this, the paper explores the use of deep learning, particularly Convolutional Neural Networks (CNNs), for learning meaningful features directly from thermal images.

-We conduct an extensive evaluation of state-of-the-art CNN architectures—including AlexNet, VGG, InceptionV3, ResNet50, and EfficientNet-B0—on two publicly available thermal datasets: Tufts University Thermal Face and Charlotte-ThermalFace.
-Additionally, a combined dataset is created to enhance generalizability and test cross-domain performance.
-Since the datasets differ in channel configuration and class distribution, we introduce preprocessing pipelines, augmentation techniques, and class-balancing strategies to ensure fair and effective training.

-To further push the performance boundary, we propose a novel architecture, TH-SE-ResNet, a modified version of ResNet-50 designed specifically for thermal image-based gender classification.
-Key enhancements include:

-A Channel Input Adapter to harmonize inputs from datasets with varying channel formats.

-Squeeze-and-Excitation (SE) blocks that improve channel-wise attention, enabling the model to focus on discriminative thermal features.

-A redesigned classifier head optimized for binary gender classification.

-Use of transfer learning by initializing with ImageNet-pretrained weights, accelerating training convergence and improving performance even with limited data.

-Our model was derived through a rigorous empirical process, iterating through multiple architecture variants and hyperparameter configurations.
-The final version achieved state-of-the-art results across both individual and combined datasets.
-On the Tufts and Charlotte datasets, TH-SE-ResNet outperformed standard CNNs in all key metrics (accuracy, precision, recall, F1-score), and demonstrated robust performance even when datasets were combined.
-Notably, it maintained a better gender balance in predictions, addressing the male-bias commonly observed in previous models like Cloud_Res and IRT_ResNet.

-In comparison, standard ResNet-50 models showed poor generalizability across datasets, while EfficientNet-B0 and AlexNet, though lightweight, underperformed due to architectural limitations in capturing deeper features in thermal data.
-TH-SE-ResNet proved especially effective in heterogeneous settings, sustaining strong accuracy (87–90%) and balanced F1-scores (0.87–0.90) even in the presence of occlusion and low signal quality.

-Overall, this paper makes several key contributions:
-A thorough benchmarking of CNN models for thermal facial gender classification.
-Integration of preprocessing, augmentation, and class balancing for robust training.
-A novel CNN architecture tailored to the unique challenges of thermal imaging.
-Demonstration of generalizability through testing on combined datasets.
-Insights into the limitations of existing models and strategies to mitigate them.

-The proposed TH-SE-ResNet represents a scalable and deployable solution for real-world applications in surveillance, smart vehicles, and beyond, offering fairness, accuracy, and efficiency in thermal gender classification systems.